[Scene 12 , Enjoying the dance]

 British-Soldier E : "That's counting the French as well."

 British-Soldier F : "Hundred fourty thousand men.
-Fourty thousand men will be dead."
+Fourty thousand men

 British-Soldier E : "Eat your soup! while you've got your belly."